rhyslwells/Data-Archive/content/standardised/Feature Evaluation.md

 ---
-aliases:
+aliases: []
 category: ML
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [evaluation, exploration]
-  - evaluation
-  - exploration
 type: process
 ---
 Effective models depend on high-quality, ==informative features==.
 Feature evaluation helps identify which features contribute meaningfully to model performance and which may be redundant or harmful.